Mohammed20201991/OCR_HU_Tra2022/README.md

 <img src="https://github.com/Mohammed20201991/OCR_HU_Tra2022/blob/main/HuTrOCR/images/RALK987_1865_817_121_001-031.jpg" alt="alt" border-radius: 8px>
 <h4 style="font-size:50px;"> And the corresponding text:tott űlése határozata folytán</h4>

-## 2- Human data Augmentation in an Efficient way (DH-Lab Aug.)
+## 2- Human data Augmentation efficiently (DH-Lab Aug.)
 You can find the script that represents the toolkit for data augmentation <a href="https://github.com/Mohammed20201991/OCR_HU_Tra2022/tree/main/HTR_Aug">HTR_Aug. </a> [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1YA-VV-RZYf9MOV8a6b-kXtQyPdnOkG57?usp=sharing)
 ## 3- Synthetic Data
 This dataset has been generated synthetically by developing an existing toolkit for Handwritten Text Data Generation(HTDG) <a href="https://github.com/Mohammed20201991/OCR_HU_Tra2022/tree/main/HuTRDG">HuTRDG</a>

 ## The methodology used follows the figure below:
-The models have been developed in two stages: the first is pre-training on synthetic Hungarian data, and the second is fine human data from DH-Lab on the resulting checkpoints from stage one.
+The models have been developed in two stages: the first is pre-training on synthetic Hungarian data, and the second is human data from DH-Lab on the resulting checkpoints from stage one.
 ![plot](https://github.com/Mohammed20201991/OCR_HU_Tra2022/blob/main/HuTrOCR/images/Methodolgy_used.PNG)

 ## The Evaluation Metrics